harriswe/MTH325/MTH 325/00 Portfolio/Week 8 - The Floyd-Roy-Warshall Algorithm.md

 This algorithm uses a table (a matrix) to store and update the shortest distances between vertices.
 Each entry `(i, j)` in the table represents the shortest distance found so far between vertex `i` and vertex `j`.

-1. **Initialization:** The table is initialized with the direct distances between vertices.
+**Initialization:** The array is initialized with the direct distances between vertices.
 If there's no direct edge, the distance is set to infinity (∞).

-3. **Iteration:** The algorithm iterates through all vertices, considering each as a potential intermediate vertex (`k`).
+**Iteration:** The algorithm iterates through all vertices, considering each as a potential intermediate vertex (`k`).
 For each pair of vertices `(i, j)`, it checks if going through `k` results in a shorter path:

     - If `distance(i, k) + distance(k, j) < distance(i, j)`, then update `distance(i, j)` with the shorter distance.
-3. **Completion:** After iterating through all the possibilities, we're left with the correct matrix.

 This video really helped explain how to grasp the programming part of this. https://www.youtube.com/watch?v=4OQeCuLYj-4